Call for speakers

-It’s a full-day, single track, English-speaking front-end conference in St. Petersburg, Russia on June 16th, 2017.
+It’s a two-day, single track, English-speaking front-end conference in St. Petersburg, Russia on June 8–9th, 2018.
 The very first Russian conference fully dedicated to visual front-end technologies.

 In case you don’t speak Russian, it’s the first time when you’re truly welcome: English is our main language for talks, discussions, and all issues.
 If you speak Russian, this is your chance to participate in a real European conference without leaving the country.
 Why English?
-We’re trying to unite Russian and global communities.
+We’re trying to unite Russian and worldwide community.

 And all this in the most beautiful and the most European city in Russia during the famous white nights season.